Almost 800km from Wellington lies an archipelago of 10 islands rich with kai moana, aquatic animals and birdlife.

 Testing of a model of the planned breakwater was undertaken at the Sydney Water Research Laboratory.
 Results showed the design would cope with the harsh conditions in Waitangi Bay.
 The laboratory testing included the stability of the Xbloc armour units, as well as assessing wave overtopping and wave loads to assist in maximising the efficiency of the design.

-“Although the project is not yet completed, the project team has already been extremely successful” says T+T Project Director Mark Foster.
+“The project was extremely successful” says T+T Project Director Mark Foster.

 “In 13 months we went from having a problem with an ill-defined scope, to a solution defined with price certainty, government funding, and all environmental approvals – quite an undertaking.”

 A recent survey showed that the level of public consultation and communication by the project team was considered to be exemplary.
-Completion of the wharf upgrade is expected by December 2017.
+Completion of the wharf upgrade was completed on time and on budget and was officially opened by Deputy Prime Minister, Rt Hon Winston Peters in March 2018.